HOW BELIEFS FORM – PART 2

 So the mere entrance of a claim into our mind, whether via comprehension, recollection, reason or imagination, causes us to believe it.

-And this inclusion of the claim's content into our understanding of reality continues beyond the claim's entrance into our mind, by being stored in our memory.
+And this belief continues beyond the claim's entrance into our mind, due to the content of X being stored in our memory as an aspect of reality.
 Again, believing X doesn't necessarily involve currently thinking X.

-Even if we begin thinking about X within a fraction of a second of X entering our mind, and X's content therefore then exists in our mind as X's content rather than as an aspect of reality, this isn't the end of our belief of X. Again, although we can think about X while not believing X, we can also think about X while believing X.
+Even if we begin thinking about X within a fraction of a second of X entering our mind, and the content of X therefore then exists in our mind as the content of X rather than as an aspect of reality, this isn't the end of our belief of X. Again, although we can think about X while not believing X, we can also think about X while believing X.

 I call this theory of belief formation credulism, given its extreme claim about our credulity.